maxproske/learn-next-app-router/README.md

 ## Setup

 - Next 16+ uses Turbopack by default.
 To opt-out, use the `--webpack` option on `dev` and `build` commands.
-- Much streaming and boundaries
+- Much **boundaries**, streaming, and serverless.
+2 opposing modes: parts of a route can be in a functioning and non-functioning state.
+And in a loading or resolved state.
+And in a static or dynamic state.
+All without blocking the rest of the page.
+Imo there are more important things than caching.

 ## Inside the `app` directory

 - **Layout components** expose a shared UI (eg. header, nav, or footer) child component, `loading` for suspense boundary, or `error` for error boundary.
   - `app/layout.tsx` is the **root layout**, and must contain `<html>` and `<body>` tags.
 You get a runtime error if you don't.
   - Don't add `<head>` tags to root layouts, export a `metadata` object instead.
   - Fun fact: `next dev` allegedly checks whether `app/layout.tsx` is missing, and scaffolds it for you.
   - `app/layout.tsx` wraps all routes. `app/blog/layout.tsx` wraps /blog and descendants.
   - Advanced: `app/(shop)/cart/page.tsx` shares the layouts within (shop)
 - **Page components** expose a public routes and children of layouts.
   - `app/page.tsx` is the root page.
   - `app/blog/_components/Post.tsx` is not routable, and is a safe place for UI utilities
 - Both layout and page components are **React Server Components** by default
 - **Route components** expose an API endpoint.
   - The following async function names are supported: GET, POST, PUT, PATCH, DELETE, HEAD, OPTIONS.
   - Fun fact: If `OPTIONS` is not defined, Next.js will automatically implement it, since it's important for pre-flight.
 - **Routing-aware components** are a smart import that selects the right component based on URL.
 Think URL-driven instead of state-driven.
   - **Parallel routes** (`@folder`) are for when you need non-blocking loading/error states for UI **slots**, so sidebar.tsx doesn't block main-content.tsx.
 Very niche optimization.
   - **Intercepted routes** (`(.)folder`) are for when you want different UI (modal vs full page) based on how you got there, while keeping URLs shareable and SEO-friendly.
   - Twitter/X does this: Click tweet from feed -> modal (intercepted route).
 Share x.com/123 -> full page.
 - `components` and `lib`/`util` directories have no special effect.

 ## Server and Client Components

 Next.js uses the following render hierarchy:

 1. layout.js
 2. template.js, error.js, loading.js, not-found.js
 3. page.js or nested layout.js

 - **Static Rendering** (or **prerendering**) occurs during build time or revalidation.
 Contest is already available client-side, so makes navigation feel instant.
   - The **Link component** (`<Link>`) allows client-side transitions, but prefetching when hovered or entering the viewport
   - Good resource for animated loading bar: https://github.com/vercel/react-transition-progress
 - **Dynamic Rendering** occurs at request time.
   - Partial prefetching is possible with **streaming**.
 To use streaming, create `loading.tsx` or use a shared layout.
 This allows the server to send each part of a dynamic route as they're ready.
   - `loading.tsx` automatically wraps `page.tsx` in a `<Suspense>` component
   - Core Web Vitals go brrrrr!
 - `next dev` displays if a route is static or dynamic
 - `generateStaticParams` is the new `getStaticProps`
 - Next.js uses React's APIs to orchestrate rendering:
 - **Client Components** run in the browser, and handle interactivity.
 Use these when you need `onClick`, `useEffect`, or the `window` object.
   - Simply add the `"use client"` directive to the top of a file to declare a boundary
   - All its imports and child components are considered part of the client bundle.
 That is, you don't need to add the directive to every child component
   - Fun fact: the React `use` hook also turns a server compoennt into a client component
 - **Server Components** render on the server, and **never ship to the browser**.
 Useful for making API calls with API keys, and reducing the browser bundle
   - Server renders a **RSC payload**, a compact binary representation of the component tree, with **placeholders** for client components and any **props passed** to client components.
   - If env variables are not prefixed with `NEXT_PUBLIC_`, they are replaced with an empty string.
   - To prevent accidental usage, use `import 'server-only'`.
 The corresponding `client-only` npm package can be used too.
 Fun fact: the contents of these packages from npm are not used by Next.js.
   - React context is NOT supported in server components
 - Next.js uses React's APIs to orchestrate rendering

 On page load:

 1. Server compiles server components into an RSC payload binary
 2. Client uses HTML for the first paint
 3. Client uses RSC payload to know what the UI should look like